uncogeek/youtube-summarizer/README.md

 1. An API key from a YouTube transcript service (youtube-transcript.io or supadata.ai)
 2. An OpenAI API key or OpenRouter API key

 Add your API keys to the respective PHP files before using.
-(Edit api.php, openai.php, and openrouter.php to replace your API keys.)
+(Edit config.php to replace your API keys.)

 ## 📋 Requirements